wshanks/Zutilo/README.md

 ### Limitations ###

-All of Zutilo should work with Zotero as a browser pane in Firefox and with Zotero Standalone.
-Zutilo currently provides only limited functionality with Zotero as a separate tab in Firefox (the item menu popup items do not appear).
-I apologize for this inconvenience and would welcome any help in tracking down the cause of this issue.
+At the moment, all of Zutilo works with Zotero as a Firefox browser pane or separate tab and with Zotero Standalone.
+(In the past, some functions have not worked with the separate tab and Standalone versions.
+If something does not seem to work with one of these modes, try using Zotero as a browser pane in Firefox and see if it works there.
+Then please contact me via the [Zutilo's Mozilla Add-ons page](https://addons.mozilla.org/en-US/firefox/addon/zutilo-utility-for-zotero/ "Mozilla Add-ons page") or the [GitHub](https://github.com/willsALMANJ/Zutilo "GitHub page")).

 How to install
 --------------